6 questions to ask when an electric motor goes down

 If yes, replacement might be the way to go.
 Catastrophic failures can beat up the stator core, windings, rotor, shaft, bearings and end brackets to the point where the motor’s not worth fixing.
 Part B to this question is: “Has there been a catastrophic failure at some point before?”
 You might not know until the motor’s in the shop.
 If the answer is yes, this may be another reason for replacement if the damage is still impacting motor performance.

-Need Motor Repiar Now?
+Need Motor Repair Now?

 Our CSA-Certified repair facility can help you get back up and running.